-West Coast Pelagic Conservation Group

-Mailing Address: PO Box 1104, Westport WA 98595-1104

-Phones: 360-619-2019 or 360-310-0662
+West Coast Pelagic Conservation Group Mailing Address: PO Box 1104, Westport WA 98595-1104 Phones: 360-619-2019 or 360-310-0662 c.

-c.
 A statement of the purpose and goals of the experiment for which an EFP is needed, including a general description of the arrangements for the disposition of all species harvested under the EFP.

 The purpose of the project is to provide acoustic and biological/composition data of coastal pelagic species (CPS) inshore of the proposed 2022 NOAA/SWFSC acoustic-trawl (ATM) survey to address the lack of survey coverage of nearshore areas where CPS biomass can concentrate.
-The proposed project for 2022 continues the successful implementation from 2019 and 2021 of the proof-of-concept work first undertaken in 2017 in conjunction with the NOAA/SWFSC and the Washington Department of Fish and Wildlife (WDFW).
+The proposed project for 2023 continues the successful implementation from work first undertaken in 2017 in conjunction with the NOAA/SWFSC and the Washington Department of Fish and Wildlife (WDFW).